-I’m happy to see that we made some strides forward, but we want to continue to improve our results.
-We adopted three goals in 2014: getting 90 percent of our third-graders proficient in reading, getting our graduation rate to 90 percent, and reducing the achievement gap between subgroups by 10 percentage points.
+I’m happy to see that we made minimal strides forward, but we need to continue to improve our results.
+We adopted three goals in 2014: getting 90 percent of our third-graders proficient in reading, getting our graduation rate to 90 percent, and reducing the achievement gap between subgroups by 10 percentage points while increasing the proficiency of all students.
 By focusing on these goals, I am confident that we will see improvement in the areas being measured under NC READY.

-Of the 71 schools in Forsyth County that received a growth status, 65 percent of our schools met or exceeded their growth goals for the 2014-15 school year.
-Twelve schools exceeded their growth goals, and 34 met their growth goals.
-Twenty-five did not meet their growth goals, and 10 do not receive a status.
-Across the state, 72 percent of schools met or exceeded their growth goals.
+Of the 71 schools in Forsyth County that received a growth status, 60 percent of our schools met or exceeded their growth goals for the 2015-16 school year.
+Eight schools exceeded their growth goals, and 35 met their growth goals.
+Twenty-eight did not meet their growth goals, and 10 do not receive a status.
+Across the state, 73 percent of schools met or exceeded their growth goals.

 Please take time to review our Report Card information on this website.
 On behalf of our students, staff and Board of Education, thank you for your support and commitment to Winston-Salem/Forsyth County Schools.